BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 > The SLURM submission has been prepared for your and is available as
 > `/blue/general_workshop/share/scripts/slurm_blast.sh`.
 > Genome and query files are available in `/blue/general_workshop/share/xanthomonas`.
+> You can use the checklist to mark progress.
 >
 > 1. Change your location to your working directory `/blue/general_workshop/&lt;username&gt;` <input type="checkbox">
 > 2. Make a folder in your working directory called `slurm_blast` and enter that directory. <input type="checkbox">